 — The Council of American Master Mariners, Inc. —

-CAMM is a nationwide professional organization of active and retired ship masters and pilots in the American Merchant Marine.
+CAMM is a national professional organization of active and retired Captains, Pilots and Maritime Associates working for the betterment of the American Merchant Marine.

 Established in 1936, the Council is independent of any union, school or company.

 To learn why CAMM is necessary in the industry, please read further below.